denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/03-user.md

 ## For an extra challenge

-List the processes running on your machine.
+List a few of the processes running on your machine.
 Pick several that catch your attention and discuss their privileges.
 What rights and permissions do they have within your system?